tytydraco/yessleep/out/Visitor.md

 Everyone in my life.
 Please, just let me die in peace.

 … just now there were three soft taps on the handrail.
 I called out “Hello?” again — and nothing.

-I’m going to turn the light on on my phone and cast its beam down to the landing, and if I make it back alright, I’ll get back to you.
+I don’t have a choice.
+I’ll click on the lamp on my phone and cast its beam down to the landing.
+If I make it back all right, I’ll get back to you.

 It was me down there.
 Staring up into my eyes.

 Naked.

 I screamed, and the other me said nothing.
-He - I just smiled and then walked down the stairs and closed the door for good.
+He — I just smiled and then walked back down the stairs and closed the door.
+I hope for good.

 Goodbye, me.
 Stay out of my dreams if you can help it.